Below is a broad summary of the research area where I personally work, intended for curious undergraduate of Masters students.

 Low-dimensional geometric topology

 My research is in a branch of pure/abstract mathematics called geometric topology.
-Topology is the study of which properties of a shape or space still remain when you remove the concept of distance.
-After this, the rules of the game roughly become that you are allowed to stretch/squash/expand/squeeze shapes and they are still considered the same shape.
+Topology is the study of which properties of a shape or space still remain when you remove the concept of distance from the setup.
+After this, the rules of the game roughly become that you are allowed to stretch/squash/expand/squeeze shapes and they are still considered the same shape as long as you don't rip them.
 I am interested in what it is still possible to say about the shape, given these rules.

 This is a branch of pure mathematics, so there is no intended application from the outset.
 Pure mathematics has a long history of unintended, unexpected and very useful real-world applications.
 But this is not why we study it!
 We study the subject because it is fascinating and beautiful.